nhoizey/nicolas-hoizey.com/src/notes/2021/05/06/1/index.md

 ---
 date: 2021-05-06 19:28:43 +02:00
-tags: [image, WebPerf, WebP, Cloudinary]
+tags: [image, performance, WebP, Cloudinary]
 ---

 79.4 % of the requests made for images on my web sites are served as WebP by #Cloudinary: